oobabooga/llama.cpp/tools/server/README.md

 ### Multimodal support

 Multimodal support was added in [#12898](https://github.com/ggml-org/llama.cpp/pull/12898) and is currently an experimental feature.
+It is currently available in the non-OAI-compatible completion endpoint, and the OAI-compatible chat endpoint.

 For more details, please refer to [multimodal documentation](../../docs/multimodal.md)